Skip to product information

 3. Production techniques and intentions

-Masao Tagai, a full member of the Japan Crafts Association, continues to research thick celadon glazes and crazing.
-In this piece, he lightly twists the body after forming on the potter's wheel, and then fine-tunes the curves by carving, resulting in a sculpture that has a sense of flow even when the piece is still.
-The key to his technique is to adjust the viscosity of the glaze to be high so that it does not drip too much, to create wide cracks on the glaze surface by rapid cooling after firing, and to add ink color by boiling and dyeing, which makes the lines stand out.
+As a full member of the Japan Kogei Association, Masao Tagai continues to research thick celadon glazes and crazing.
+In this piece, he gently twists the body after forming it on the potter's wheel, and then fine-tunes the curves by carving, resulting in a form that has a sense of flow even when the piece is stationary.
+The thick glaze is adjusted to a high viscosity to prevent excessive dripping, and rapid cooling after firing creates wide fissures on the glaze surface.
+The piece is then dyed in ink using boiling water, highlighting the lines.
+These are the key techniques.

 4. Historical and cultural background